-Upon commencing employment as a Permanent Employee, TAL will apply for membership of the Product on your behalf and then as a Member of the Product, cover will automatically be provided to you through the Fund (see Section 5.1 for more details) subject to the terms of the Policy as described in this PDS.
+Upon meeting the required eligibility criteria in 3.1 above, TAL will apply for membership of the Product on your behalf.
+As a member of the Product, your insurance cover will automatically be provided to you through the Fund (see section 5.1 for more details) subject to the terms of the Policy as described in this PDS.
 You will be notified if any additional information is required.